YOU ARE EXPLORING

 The IU School of Medicine Comprehensive Epilepsy Program in the Department of Neurology is the only program in Indiana providing comprehensive management, diagnostic investigations to localize epileptogenic foci (a prerequisite for surgical treatment) and social, psychiatric and psychological evaluation of patients with epilepsy who have medically intractable seizures or complex diagnostic problems.
 Department of Neurology researchers have been national leaders in evaluating new treatment methodologies for epilepsy, notably studies that demonstrated the safety and long-term effectiveness of deep brain stimulation via implanted devices have provided substantial relief to patients resistant to drug and other surgical approaches.

-The IU School of Medicine Department of Neurology is a Huntington’s disease center of excellence, and the physician educators in this department treat Huntington’s disease, Parkinson’s disease, dystonia, tremor, and other movement disorders.
+The IU School of Medicine Department of Neurology is a Huntington’s disease center of excellence, and the physician educators in this department treat Huntington’s disease, Parkinson’s disease, dystonia, tremor, and other movement disorders in alliance with the IU School of Medicine Department of Medical and Molecular Genetics.
 In addition to medical management, the team also offers botulinum toxin injections and deep brain stimulation for appropriate patients.
 Ongoing clinical trials for patients with Parkinson’s disease and Huntington’s disease are being conducted.